laplaceyc/Hardware-Design-Lab/README.md

 Module a controller for a ticket machine on FPGA demo board as requirement<br>
 # Lab6 Ticket Machine(2)
 Modify your lab5, there will be some specific key combinations of the keyboard that represent the buttons of a ticket machine on lab5.<br>
+# Lab7 Music Player
+Design a music player that is able to play eight bars (measures) of "Chibi Maruko Chan - OP" and four bars (measures) of "Doraemon - OP"